davegurnell/slick-exercises/README.md

 There are two Scala projects in this repository:

-- example - A small example app that connects to an H2 in-memory database.
+- `example` - A small example app that connects to an H2 in-memory database.

-- exercise - An almost-empty project that connects to a MySQL database.
+- `exercise` - An almost-empty project that connects to a MySQL database.
   Most exercises in the course will involve writing code here to query and update this database.

+### Docker

 The `exercise` project uses Docker to ensure a consistent environment.
 There is a `docker-compose.yml` file that configures two containers: